eventrelay/eventrelay/README.md

 After you have it setup locally take a look at [Up and Running](https://github.com/eventrelay/eventrelay/wiki/Up-and-Running) to publish your first event.

-## 🎉 Projects Using EventRelay
+## Projects Using EventRelay 🤝

+### Event Sources

 [WalEx](https://github.com/cpursley/walex)

-Listen to Postgres change events and do stuff with the data directly in Elixir or send them to some destination
+Subscribe to Postgres change events and stream them directly into EventRelay via a simple [config](https://github.com/eventrelay).

 [Bosun](https://github.com/themusicman/bosun)